joostvdg/aws-as-study/study.md

 ## VPC - Virtual Private Cloud

+## CloudFront - AWS Content Delivery Network
+* for Edge locations
+* not restricted to AWS resources

 ## S3 - Simple Storage Service
 * Object storage
 * Files can be up to 5TB